clarin-eric/ParlaMint/ParlaMint-IT/README.md

-# ParlaMint directory for samples of country XX
+# ParlaMint directory for samples of country IT (Italy)